School Psychology Ph.D. Program

 • Program Competency #9: Supervision

 The UCR School Psychology Program engages students in practica for four full years prior to the fifth year predoctoral internship.
-Students complete practica in diverse settings that include at least three of the following: preschool, elementary school, middle/junior high school, and high school.
+Students complete practica in diverse settings that include elementary school, middle/junior high school, and high school.
 Additionally, some students choose to complete advanced practica in clinic and/or nonpublic school settings.
-Prospective interns participate in the Association of Psychology Postdoctoral and Internship Centers (APPIC) match and have been placed in desirable settings located throughout the U.S.
+Many prospective interns participate in the Association of Psychology Postdoctoral and Internship Centers (APPIC) match and have been placed in desirable settings located throughout the U.S.

 The UCR School Psychology Program is a traditional, full-time doctoral program.
 Students must complete a minimum of three full-time academic years of graduate study plus internship prior to receiving the Ph.D.
 At least two of the three years must be at UCR.
 The program is designed for completion of all program requirements, including internship and dissertation within five years, but about 30% take an additional year.
 Continuous enrollment is required.